 Video Volunteers is training 25 community mobilisers in Bihar to produce videos highlighting local issues and to mobilise the community to seek their rights and entitlements.

-Vidya Sagar provides early intervention services to 550 children with disabilities in Tamil Nadu, by training 1,250 families in care and therapy.
-It extends community rehabilitation programmes to rural areas of Madurai, and slums in Chennai.
+Vidya Sagar is providing early intervention services to 550 children with disabilities in Tamil Nadu, by training 1,250 families in care and therapy.
+It is also extending community rehabilitation programmes to rural areas of Madurai, and slums in Chennai.

-Vimochana runs crisis intervention services, safe spaces for survivors, campaigns on dowry deaths, offers quality services to burns victims and is empowering 2,800 women to reject violence individually and collectively in Bengaluru city, and surrounding rural areas.
+Vimochana is running crisis intervention services, safe spaces for survivors, campaigns on dowry deaths and offering quality services to burns victims and is empowering 2,800 women to reject violence individually and collectively in Bengaluru city, and surrounding rural areas.